magronp/bsrnn/README.md

 ### Model selection

 We extensively experiment with model variants, and we report and analyze the results in a [dedicated document](docs/analysis.md).
 Beyond reproducing the paper's results, we provide several suggestions to further improving the results by additional architecture variants, as well as optimizing the data preparation and training process.

-### Note on the metric

-The *chunk* SDR considered here is computed by taking the median over 1s-long chunks, and median over tracks.
-In practice, computation is performed using the [museval](https://github.com/sigsep/sigsep-mus-eval) tooblox, which is customary in music separation research papers.

-However, most of this function's computational cost comes from calculating a distortion filter which does not actually affect the SDR.
-Indeed, when using default parameters as per SiSEC guidelines, the distortion filter only affects the signal-to-interference and -artifact ratios (SIR and SAR), which are not considered here nor in most recent MSS papers (see [this thread](https://github.com/sigsep/sigsep-mus-eval/issues/101) on the museval project).

-Therefore, we propose an [efficient implementation](https://github.com/magronp/bsrnn/blob/main/helpers/eval.py#L34) if only the cSDR is needed (i.e., no SIR/SAR).
-However, there are some discrepancies between this implementation and the museval results, which seems to come from several frames being set at "nan" when a source is silent (still under investigation).

 ## How to use